The Dichotomy of Cloud and IoT: Cloud-Assisted IoT From a Security Perspective: Approaches and Challenges

 \paragraph{Trust}\mbox{}

-Trust as a security challenge was studied in~\cite{Chall-Jour047}.
-The author proposed an architecture with the edge network and edge platform are designed in such a way as to reduce resource consumption and guarantee the trust evaluation mechanism, respectively.
-In~\cite{Chall-Conf058} a data-centric approach for IoT is introduced.
-Edge and fog clouds, on the other hand, leverage data-centric networks and help in the optimal handling of upstream data flow.
+Trust, as a security challenge in CAIoT, has been studied in a research reported in ~\cite{Chall-Jour047}.
+The architecture proposed in ~\cite{Chall-Jour047} relies on an edge network and an edge platform to reduce resource consumption and guarantee the trust evaluation mechanism, respectively.
+Moreover, a data-centric approach for IoT is introduced ~\cite{Chall-Jour047}, where edge and fog clouds leverage data-centric networks and help in the optimal handling of upstream data flow.
+Each IoT device calculates trust and transmits it to the edge server for mapping.
+The scheme uses a trust evaluation mechanism and service template to take advantage of both of the edge and fog computing capabilities.
+Testing done by the authors show it is very secure and efficiently uses resources.